SteelCompendium/compendium/docs/Classes/Fury/Stormwight Kits/Boren/Aspect Benefits.md

 # Aspect Benefits

 Whenever you use forced movement to push a creature, you can pull that creature instead.
-Whenever an attack pulls a creature adjacent to you, you can use a free triggered action to apply M \[average\] grabbed.
+Whenever you pull a creature adjacent to you and that creature has **M \< average**, you can use a free triggered action to grab that creature.